la jolla ocean beach side

 Visit the La Jolla Underwater Park

-You can simply go swimming or you can don a snorkeling mask to get a better look at all the amazing life that’s teeming in this underwater park.
+You can simply go swimming or you can don a snorkeling mask to get a better look at all the amazing life that’s teeming in this oceanic park.
 You can also stay above water and kayak if you’d prefer that instead.
 And if you’re lucky, you might spot some migrating whales in the La Jolla Canyon!

 Stop by the Children’s Pool